reganlawton/reganlawton/README.md

 ### Hi there, I'm Regan 👋

 ## I'm a Husband, Father, Developer and Knowledge Seeker!
-- 🔭 I’m currently working at [SMART][website]
+- 🔭 I’m currently working at [Tapestry AI][website]
-- 🎓 I’m always learning new things
+- 🎓 I’m continually learning and building new things
 - 👯 I’m always looking to collaborate with other creators and projects
 - 🥅 Goals: Build more creative things and learn a new language
 - ⚡ Fun fact: I was almost going to be an accountant 😅